jeronimoluza/jeronimoluza/README.md

 I'm currently working for the Strategic Planning Division (SPD) at the Inter-American Development Bank (IDB), where I leverage cloud computing technologies and data science methods to facilitate impact evaluations on social and environmental infrastructure projects.

+As a research assistant, I have participated in studies involving the impact of COVID-19 on mobility and transport, urban-policy land use regulation impacts on informal housing settlements, and I am currently working on studying the impact of hurricanes over economic and electricity service recovery.

 My data toolkit is composed by:

 - Python